IF I SEEK US

 77. Yeshua said, "It is I who am the light which is above them all.
 It is I who am the all.
 From me did the all come forth, and unto me did the all extend.
 Split a piece of wood, and I am there.
 Lift up the stone, and you will find me there."
 See: Jn 1:1-5, 1:9-13, 3:19, 8:12, 9:5, 12:35

-Commentary: Yeshua claims to be the Originator, the original Creator, and his design imprint is upon every good thing.
+Commentary: Yeshua is not fostering pantheism but claims to be the Originator, the original Creator with his design imprint is upon every good thing.

 78. Yeshua said, "Why have you come out into the wilderness?
 To see a reed shaken by the wind?
 And to see a man clothed in fine garments like your kings and your great men?
 Upon them are the fine garments, and they are unable to discern the truth."
 See: Mt 11:7-19, Lk 7:24-35

-Commentary: Yeshua making it clear that the truth is not associated with worldly status and success.
+Commentary: Yeshua making it clear that the truth is not associated with worldly credentials, status and success.